SunsetWan/translationArchive/Episode 6.md

 <v Paul Hudson>We were all

 00:23:52.974 --> 00:24:09.694
-<v Paul Hudson>_so surprised.
+<v Paul Hudson>_[unclear]so surprised.
 Maybe I don't want you to do this.
 Well, one more thing.
 There's always one thing._ If I didn't say on Twitter.
 I think Greg made a joke out of it.
-You know, I only wish that suits UI images could do remote images because it was so nice to have the right to know. _We just blown your mind with this new to captain for a one on one thing._
+You know, I only wish that suits UI images could do remote images because it was so nice to have the right to know. _[unclear]We just blown your mind with this new to captain for a one on one thing._

 00:24:10.054 --> 00:24:41.464
 <v Erica Sadun>I tend to be very conservative when it comes to making recommendations for adoption of technology.
 And until very recently I was still saying to people to do Objective-C, because it's so stable and it's so expressive and you basically can build code and know that it's gonna keep compiling.
 So when it comes to SwiftUI, I'm telling most people you're looking at basically a minimum of a two year outlook that if you wanna have an experimental team, if you're a large enough

 00:24:42.504 --> 00:25:26.454
 <v Erica Sadun>enterprise that, yes, have an experimental team who starting to build things, starting to learn the technology, so you're going to be ready in two years.
 But I cannot see before two years jumping on that bandwagon unless you're a single vendor who's willing to take a lot of risk.
 And who, if your product tanks, well, it's something you can put on your resume.
 I don't think that many people are going to adopt it because it's not there yet.
-I wouldn't even say it's in beta yet. _I would say it's still on._ And because of that, I think a two year outlook is actually a fairly optimistic level for adoption.
+I wouldn't even say it's in beta yet. _[unclear]I would say it's still on._ And because of that, I think a two year outlook is actually a fairly optimistic level for adoption.

 00:25:26.554 --> 00:26:30.314
 <v John Sundell>Yeah, I guess it depends on the size of the company and the product, like you also say, Erica, like what your willingness to take risks are and what the circumstances are.
 And ah, one thing that you all said there, which I also very much agree with that I think our focus right now when we look at SwiftUI should be learning and trying to figure out also what kind of patterns we want to use with this new framework, like how we architect our apps around it, how we make it work well with our current code base and maybe evolved our current code base so that when SwiftUI is possible to adopt in the future, it will be easier to do so that we have structured our models and our logic in our APIs to work well, this like declared of New World.
 I think having that approach like more that learning mindset and experimental mindset rather than you know, taking all your code that you've already written in UIKit and throwing it away and starting from scratch with SwiftUI.
 I think, like having that learning mindset is a little bit more healthier approach in most cases.